 Answer: In most cases you will receive your results in 20 minutes.

 Q6.
 What happens at the appointment?

 When you come to have the test, you will have a seat in a waiting area.
 You will not be required to give your name.
 The next available HIV counselor will come out and invite you into a private room.
 Once in that room, she or he will spend a few minutes talking to you in order to answer your questions about HIV, should you have any, and to find out a little about your risk so that she or he can advise you about whether or not you will need to be tested again and when, and how to protect yourself against HIV.
 The counselor will also advise you about how to take care of yourself if your test turns out to be positive for the HIV antibody.
 You will sign a consent, and then the test will be provided.
-We currently doing 20 minute rapid testing.
+We currently provide 20 minute rapid testing.

 Your results will be reviewed with you and any questions answered.

 If your test results are positive, you will receive plenty of support and information.
 You are also welcome to call on the phone or come in again to talk further with the HIV counselor.